FOLLOW US

 Road travel

-If you are planning to drive in the Netherlands, see information on driving abroad and read the RAC guide.
+If you are planning to drive in the Netherlands, see information on driving abroad and check the rules of the road in the RAC’s Netherlands guide.
+The guide lists driving regulations and other legal requirements you need to be aware of.

 • driving licence